-We’ve all heard the saying that in retail your success comes down to three things:
+We’ve all heard the saying that in retail businesses, your success comes down to three things:

 Location – Location – Location!

 Of course, there are exceptions, retail operations which prosper regardless of their location.
 An example of this is Peters of Kensington , a specialist homewares retailer based away from traditional retail locations in the Sydney suburb of Kensington.
 Consumers don’t think twice about travelling from one side of Sydney to the other just to shop there.